AaltoSciComp/blog/content/2024/rse-funding.rst

 Why are our projects so short?
 ------------------------------

-This is a valid questions.
+This is a valid question.
 Compared to many RSE groups, we seem to be focusing on many small questions for a broad audience that knows a lot about the problems they need to solve.
 Thus, we can come in to something already set up well, provide help, and mostly back off and